General Help

 - 4.3k views

-Dear Ken, I've posted two question on the attached file.
-From the Shapes and Form School of Feng Shui, your office table looks like `entrapped' at a `dead' end or corner.
-Frankly, it does not look good especially if you back is unprotected by a narrow stretch of corridor.
+Dear Ken, I've added two questions in the attached file for you.
+From the Shapes and Form School of Feng Shui, your office table seems a bit 'entrapped' at a 'dead' end or corner.
+To be honest, it isn’t an ideal setup, especially if your back is left unprotected by a narrow stretch of corridor behind you.
 Warmest Regards, Cecil

 Last reply by Cecil Lee, -